yacy/yacy_search_server/README.md

 ## Dependencies?
 What other software do I need?

-You need java 1.7 or later to run YaCy, nothing else.
+You need Java 1.8 or later to run YaCy, nothing else (Java 1.7 can still be used to run the main [1.92/9000 release](https://github.com/yacy/yacy_search_server/releases/tag/Release_1.92) )
 Please download it from http://www.java.com

-YaCy also runs on IcedTea7.
+YaCy also runs on Iced Tea 3.
 See http://icedtea.classpath.org

 NO OTHER SOFTWARE IS REQUIRED!